eecs489staff/a1-sockets-mininet/README.md

 The `iPerfer` server should shut down gracefully after it handles one connection from a client.

-> **Note:** Please use `setsockopt` to allow reuse of the port number, this will make your life easier for testing and will allow you to pass the autograder, which runs the `iPerfer` server with the same port number each time. <- We recognize this isn't ideal, and will be fixed in the future.
+> **Note:** Please use `setsockopt` to allow reuse of the port number, this will make your life easier for testing and will allow you to pass the autograder, which runs the `iPerfer` server with the same port number each time.

 ### Client Mode